kurehajime/contributor-summary/README.md

 Only public GitHub activity is included.

+## Web Version

+You can also try the browser-only version at <https://kurehajime.github.io/contributor-summary/>.

 ## Usage

 Add the action to a workflow and pass the GitHub login you want to summarize.